Coop scouts for the wagon train

 Coop's becoming a big star

 Fighting Caravans was another big wagon-train movie, like Paramount’s 1923 silent The Covered Wagon or Fox’s Raoul Walsh-directed talkie The Big Trail (1930).
+In many ways it was a riposte to Fox: Paramount had to do a talkie covered-wagon picture too.
 Only a year after The Big Trail, it is technically far superior (or at least existing prints are).
 The sound is good and the acting is less heavy-handed and obvious, though hardly subtle by later standards; it still seems a silent movie with sound tacked on.

 It’s not such an ambitious film as The Big Trail and there is a cast of hundreds rather than thousands.
 The Depression was on, after all.
 Still, it’s impressive enough and there are the river crossings and Indian attacks.

 There’s a bad guy who sells wagon trains out to the Indians.
 There are two cranky old-timers who have raised Gary Cooper from a boy, Ernest Torrence and Tully Marshall – Tully as the great Jim Bridger.
+He had played a very similar role in The Big Trail.
 They provide broad humor, doubtless hilarious in the early 30s though a little less so to us now.
 Clint Belmet (Coop, boyish in buckskins), is the young scout who falls for and pretends to be married to a French girl (just like young John Wayne and Marguerite Churchill in The Big Trail) bravely heading out West alone.
 She is Lili Damita, who is pretty and acts better than most cast members.
 Gary Cooper got $8000 for this movie but she got four times as much.
 (She later married Errol Flynn).

 The two comic old timers (Ernest Torrence and Tully Marshall) have raised Clint (Cooper) and now look fondly on his romance with French Felice (Lili Dalmita)